svenvc/mpdclient/README.md

 "a Dictionary()"
  ````

 Make sure you understand how MPD works, with its play queue, then read the source code.
 Reading the spec might be helpful too.
-At the moment, this is little project is a function hack, nothing more.
+At the moment, this is little project is a functional hack, nothing more.